mpavlovic/toxic-comments-classification/README.md

 __IMPORTANT NOTICE:__ `hparams['epochs']` will be updated with the rounded average number of epochs (from `results.txt`) before dumping `hparams` to `hparams.json` file.
 It's OK to set the `hparams['epochs']` to some big number before experiment because the early stopping is used.

 #### Using TensorBoard
 If you want to visualize different apects of learning with TensorBoard, please set the `USE_TENSORBOARD` variable in `main.py` to `True`. `tb_logs` folder will be used for storing TensorBoard log files.
 Each experiemnt's files will be stored to `models/tb_logs/<experiment_id>/` directory.
 Before running the `main.py`, please run `tensorboard --logdir=path/to/log-directory` command where `path/to/log-directory` is the path to `tb_logs` directory or `tb_logs` itself.
 This command will work if it is called from activated Python environment where TensorBoard is installed.
 The last step is to open `localhost:6006` address with your browser.
+More details are available [here](https://www.tensorflow.org/guide/summaries_and_tensorboard#launching_tensorboard).

 ### Model Selection
 Exept it stores results after each experiment, the `main.py` script also appends a results line to the `tcc_val_results.txt` file.
 This file is CSV formatted, so each line has the following form: <br><br>`<experiment_id>;<average_val_auc>;<average_min_val_loss>`.<br><br>Therefore, with experiment ID, each line contains average validation ROC AUC score and minimal validation loss.
 You can read this file with `pandas` or import it to Excel and sort the table by desired column to select the best performing model on validation folds.